Occupational Therapist Assistant

 |Hispanic or Latino||552|

-Occupational Therapist Assistant appeals to people across the globe.
+Americans aren’t the only ones with an interest in Occupational Therapist Assistant.
 About 0.1% of those with this major are international students.

 How Much Do Occupational Therapist Assistant Majors Make?